seanmcn/linux-config/README.md

 ```

 ### highlight
-**Description:** Grep for a phrase, but include all lines in the file and highlight the phrase in color.
+**Description:** Search for a phrase, but include all lines in the file and highlight the phrase in color.

 **Example usage:**
 ```sh